-The Law Degree Program is a four-year program that will be delivered primarily in Iqaluit, Nunavut.
+The Law Degree Program is a one-time offering of a four-year program being delivered primarily in Iqaluit, Nunavut.
 Graduates of the program will possess the necessary skills to meet the growing demand for lawyers.
 It will increase access to justice for Nunavummiut.
-Historically, criminal law has been the area of law dominantly practised in Nunavut.
+Historically, criminal law has been the area of law dominantly practiced in Nunavut.
 With more legally trained Inuit, it is hoped that other areas of law will start to take more shape in our jurisdiction, such as corporate law, and family law.

 The Government of Nunavut has made education a priority in our current mandate.
 The delivery of a law degree program through the University of Saskatchewan will give Nunavummiut the best opportunity to learn about and engage actively in the legal profession.

-There will be some courses at the University of Saskatchewan’s School of Law based in Saskatoon.
-There will be 25 seats available for learners from across Nunavut.
+Some courses are delivered at the University of Saskatchewan’s School of Law based in Saskatoon.
+Twenty-five seats were made available for learners from across Nunavut.

 Funding for this program is provided from a number of sources.
 Learners may be eligible for Financial Assistance for Nunavut Students (FANS) through the Government of Nunavut’s Department of Family Services or through their Regional Inuit organizations.

 The four-year Law Degree Program leads to a bachelor of laws (LLB) degree from the University of Saskatchewan.

 The first year the program will introduce learners to the historical and social context of law, indigenous legal traditions, and the legal system.
 It will place emphasis on the development of skills in research, writing, analysis, and negotiation.

 The second year would introduce learners to the basic legal paradigms which form part of most first year Law curricula - criminal law, contract, property law, tort law and Canadian constitutional law.
 Learners would also begin to study the framework of the Nunavut land claim and its implications.